ISU-MolPhyl/EEOB563/computer_labs/lab2/PAUP.md

 # PAUP* Tutorial
 <img src="./1320160.gif" align="right" hspace="10">
 __PAUP\*__ (pronounced "pop star") is a phylogenetic program first developed in 1993 by David L. Swofford, currently at Duke University.
 The name PAUP used to mean "Phylogenetic Analysis Using Parsimony" because parsimony was the only optimality criterion employed at the time.
 The asterisk in the name PAUP* means and other methods, which were added later.
 The new name is "Phyogenetic Analysis Using PAUP".
 PAUP* 4.0 is able to perform distance, parsimony and likelihood analyses using DNA and amino-acid data.
 Among many strengths of the program are a rich array of options for dealing with phylogenetic trees including importing, combining, comparing, constraining, rooting and testing hypotheses.
 The program has been updated recently and is expected to be released as an open-source command-line version (but don't hold your breath!).
 We will be using PAUP for this lab because of its transparency in dealing with the parsimony analysis.
-MEGA 7 is an alternative (and free for academic use) program that can perform maximum parsimony and several other analyses.
+[MEGA](https://www.megasoftware.net/) is an alternative program with GUI that can perform maximum parsimony and several other analyses.

 ### First things first

 PAUP should be accessible to you on the HPC-class.
 You can also install it on your computer from the following [site](http://phylosolutions.com/paup-test/).

 ### Getting the sequences
 1. We will use a set of cytochorome b aa sequences for this exercise.
-The sequences are in EEOB563-Spring2019 repository (EEOB563-Spring2018/computer_labs/lab2).
+The sequences are in EEOB563-Spring2020 repository (EEOB563-Spring2020/computer_labs/lab2).

 ### Starting PAUP
 1. Start PAUP* by typing: